Every pet owner feels that pit in their stomach when they need to leave their pet.

 Having your pet bird in the cabin with you is the most comfortable and safety way for her to travel via air, so look for an airlines that offer such an option.

-If you're going to bring your parakeet on the plane, you’ll need a carrier that meets complies with the specific requirements established by each airline.
+If you're going to bring your parakeet on the plane, you’ll need an airline approved bird carrier that complies with the specific requirements established by each company.

 Most require that the carrier be a certain size and have hard plastic sides.
 The carrier will also likely need to be labeled in a particular manner.